ss-mvp/contest-deno-be/src/api/routes/README.md

 # Routes

 This server application has been built with multiple applications in mind.
-All applications will share the same `/auth` and `/user` routes to improve auth across our various apps.
+All applications will share the same `common` routes.

 ## Pagination Param Details